sizespectrum/mizerExperimental/README.md

   - `getYieldVsF()` and `plotYieldVsF()` for calculating and plotting yield curve.

-  - Animated plot of mizer simulation with `animateSpectra()`

   - Showing two plots side-by-side with the same axes and the same legend.
 This is made possible for some of the plots via the `displayFrames()` function.

-  - New wrapper function `newSheldonParams()` that sets up a single species in a power-law background.